libpd/libpd/README.md

 This should result in a libpd.jar and pdnative.(so/dll) in the `libs` directory.

+Optionally, you can build libpd with Eclipse using the `.classpath` & `.project` workspace files.

 #### Linux & BSD

 Install the JDK via your distributions package manager.